rmontoya12/rmontoya12/README.md

 ### Hi there 👋

 I'm a software technologist and best practices leader with full-stack expertise on desktop, web, and cloud.
-I have extensive ML and HIT background and I specialize in leading global development teams and helping foster a culture of collaboration across the enterprise.
+I have extensive ML and HIT background including productization and strategic guidance.
+I specialize in leading global development teams and helping foster a culture of collaboration across the enterprise.
 I'm customer-focused and results-driven with a proven track record of end-to-end solution design, delivery, and ownership.

 Lean • Enterprise Development • Machine Learning • Software Architecture • Healthcare Information Technology • Leadership • Mentoring • Distributed Team Oversight